microsoft/ebpf-for-windows/docs/PerformanceTest.md

 ## Helper Function

 These tests involve invoking the runtime's helper functions, including the setup of any required state.
 This will include both general-purpose as well as program-type-specific helper function tests.
+Helper functions that might be of interest to measure include:
+1. **bpf_xdp_adjust_head** This program type specific helper function grows and shrinks a XDP buffer.
+2. **bpf_trace_printk** The performance impact of this function could be high and it is important to measure it.

 ## CI/CD Integration